dylanhood/Compilation-of-Data-Science-Quantitative-Finance-and-Statistics/Micro-Price Strategy/README.md

-Possibly, An Attempt At Explaining And Or Implementing The Micro-Price Strategy
+# Possibly, An Attempt At Explaining And Or Implementing The Micro-Price Strategy

+# Attributions

+Sasha Stoikov